 |A screw with a fine thread can control precise movements – the distance it moves is equal to the fineness of the pitch.
 A micrometer, for example, makes use of a fine screw thread to measure small dimensions with a high degree of accuracy.
 But in other applications a coarse pitch ensures a positive action.
 In this gate valve, turning the wheeled handle opens it quickly.
 It normally operates either fully open or fully closed.

 The velocity ratio of any machine is found by dividing the distance (e) through which the effort moves by the distance (l) through which the load is raised.
-If the rod is a little over 6 inches in length it will trace out a circle of radius 6 inches for each complete revolution.
-The circumference of this circle is about 37.7 inches, so that the load is raised 1/6 inch for every 37.7 inches that the effort moves.
+If the rod is a little over 6 in in length it will trace out a circle of radius 6 in for each complete revolution.
+The circumference of this circle is about 37.7 in, so that the load is raised 1/6 in for every 37.7 in that the effort moves.
 The velocity ratio of the screw jack = e/l = 37.7/(1/6) = 226.

 On account of the large frictional forces between the screw and the block, the load cannot "unscrew" itself and run back under its own weight.
 This means that devices incorporating screws can be used not only for squeezing things in clamps but also to keep them in a state of compression.
 Screw presses and clamps are used for this purpose, for example, by carpenters when they are gluing joints.
 Likewise, objects can be held firmly in place in a bench vise by the clamping action of the screw thread it incorporates.